randoruf/CSSR-Matlab/README.md

 > # NOTE:
-> If you know how to compile native C++ program, please set the C++ standard to C+11.
+> If you know how to compile native C++ program, please specify the C++ standard to C+11.
-> Then go to CSSR orginal repository <https://github.com/stites/CSSR> download the source code and compile.
+>
-> Then use the Matlab script https://github.com/mmasque/CSSR_matlab_runner.
+> Then go to CSSR orginal repository <https://github.com/stites/CSSR> download the source code and compile and use the Matlab script https://github.com/mmasque/CSSR_matlab_runner.

 # CSSR-Matlab